*This article has been updated in January 2020

 With Adobe Capture you can find colors that work together.
 Use color theory principles to create color combinations for projects.
 This app has some very cool aspects.
 For example, if you find a room whose colors you like, launch the Adobe Color app and the camera will detect the colors around you.
 You will see interactive dots of each color in the room.
 You can manipulate those dots until you get the color scheme you are looking for.
 You can save and name the color scheme.
 If you have an image on your device you can create a color scheme from that as well.
 To refine the colors, use Adobe Color’s sliders to change a color’s values.
 4You have access to other users’ color themes and you can share yours.

 This Color-Collective website is an online color resource for designers.
-The color palates come from works by artists, designers and photographer.
+The color palates come from works by artists, designers, and photographers.
 It’s a good browse.

 Coolers is a website and iOS app that lets you tap through endless color palettes.
 It is really fun and very easy.
 There are five hue-filled rectangles that appear on the screen.
 If you like any, tap on them and they lock into place.
 If you keep tapping, other possibilities will fill in the unlocked areas.
 Each color has button sliders that let you adjust the values.
 You can save your choices or send them to someone.